Frequency format hypothesis

 The frequency format hypothesis is the idea that the brain understands and processes information better when presented in frequency formats rather than a numerical or probability format.
 Thus according to the hypothesis, presenting information as 1 in 5 people rather than 20% leads to better comprehension.
-The idea was proposed by German scientist Gerd Gigerenzer, after compilation and comparison of data collected between 1976–1997.
+The idea was proposed by German scientist Gerd Gigerenzer, after compilation and comparison of data collected between 1976 and 1997.

 Origin

 Automatic encoding

 Certain information about one's experience is often stored in the memory using an implicit encoding process.
 Where did you sit last time in class?
 Do you say the word hello or charisma more?
 People are very good at answering such questions without actively thinking about it or not knowing how they got that information in the first place.
 This was the observation that lead to Hasher and Zacks' 1979 study on frequency.